ezsystems/commerce-documentation/docs/api/sisorestapibundle/basket_functions.md

 ## UpdateBasket

-### Resourcename

-/api/ezp/v2/siso-rest/basket/update (POST)

-### Summary
+`/api/ezp/v2/siso-rest/basket/update (POST)`

-Call to update one or more items to the current basket.
+Calls to update one or more items in the current basket.

 If the quantity is 0, the line is removed from the basket

-Currently only these properties are updated:
+Currently only the following properties are updated:

-- quantity
+- `quantity`
-- RemoteDataMap
+- `RemoteDataMap`
-- remark
+- `remark`

 ### Request